-ARTICLE 31.
+ARTICLE 32.
 ADMINISTRATION OF AGREEMENT

 All approvals referenced in this Agreement must be obtained from the parties' contract administrators or their designees.
-The OAG's contract administrator is the Christina F. Harris, Chief, Bureau of Advocacy and Grants Management.
+The OAG's contract administrator is Christina F. Harris, Chief, Bureau of Advocacy and Grants Management.
 All notices must be given to the parties' contract administrators respectively.

-ARTICLE 32.
+ARTICLE 33.
 CONTROLLING LAW AND VENUE

-This Agreement shall be governed by the laws of the State of Florida.
-Any and all litigation arising under the Agreement shall be instituted in the appropriate court of general jurisdiction in Leon County, Florida.
+This Agreement will be governed by the laws of the State of Florida.
+All litigation arising under this Agreement will be instituted in the appropriate court of general jurisdiction in Leon County, Florida.

-ARTICLE 33.
+ARTICLE 34.
 AMOUNT OF FUNDS

-The OAG agrees to reimburse the Provider for contractual services and/or availability to provide services for the entire Time of Performance, as set forth in Article 3 of this Agreement, and completed in accordance with the terms and conditions of the Agreement.
-The total sum of monies available for reimbursement to the Provider for services provided shall not exceed \$18,472.00
+The OAG will reimburse the Provider for contractual services and/or availability to provide services for the entire Time of Performance, as set forth in Article 3 of this Agreement, and completed in accordance with the terms and conditions of this Agreement.
+The total sum of monies available for reimbursement to the Provider for services provided will not exceed \$22,167.00.

 "Availability to Provide Services" is defined as maintaining sufficient capacity to assist victims during the Provider's core business hours throughout the Time of Performance, as set forth in Article 3 of this Agreement.
-Core business hours are assumed to be at least from 8:00 AM to 5:00 PM, Monday through Friday, unless otherwise approved as alternative core business hours by the OAG.
+Core business hours are between 8:00 a.m. to 6:00 p.m., Monday through Friday, unless otherwise approved as alternative core business hours by the OAG.
 Employee leave earned under this grant period is reimbursable; however, the Provider must continue to maintain sufficient capacity to assist victims.